WAND (TV): News operation

-The Central Illinois media market, fragmented between stations in multiple cities, is one where news viewership has typically been divided among city lines.
+Historically, the Champaign–Springfield–Decatur media market, fragmented between stations in multiple cities, has typically seen news viewership divided among city lines.
 This dynamic also holds for WAND.
-For instance, in November 1996, 25 percent of viewers in a seven-county area around Decatur watched WAND's 6 p.m. newscast; however, in the full market, it was a distant third behind WCIA and WICS/WICD with just 8.5 percent of the audience.
+For instance, in November 1996, WAND's newscasts led all but one timeslot in a seven-county area around Decatur, with 25 percent of viewers in the region watching WAND's 6 p.m. newscast.
+However, in the full 20-county market, it was a distant third in all timeslots behind WCIA and WICS/WICD, with its 6 p.m. newscast only attracting 8.5 percent of the audience.

 The 1990s were a decade of news department expansion at WAND.
-The station's only full-length newscasts were at 6 and 10 p.m. newscasts until 1992, when WAND debuted Live at Five, the second 5 p.m. newscast in the area.
-Its launch was brought forward by five months to cover a five-month strike against Caterpillar Inc..
-In late 1993, a Doppler weather radar was installed atop the station's building in Decatur; the purchase, made by LIN as part of a push to add radar at all of its stations, represented the first Doppler radar in the local area.
+The station's only full-length newscasts were at 6 and 10 p.m. until 1992, when WAND debuted Live at Five, the second 5 p.m. newscast in the area.
+Its launch was brought forward by five months to cover a five-month strike against Caterpillar Inc. In late 1993, a Doppler weather radar was installed atop the station's building in Decatur; the purchase, made by LIN as part of a push to add radar at all of its stations, represented the first Doppler radar in the local area.
 The 20-minute Good Morning Central Illinois shifted from 20 minutes to an hour in 1994.
 However, WAND was the last of the three major stations to only run an hour-long morning newscast as WCIA and WICS each extended their morning newscasts to start earlier than 6 a.m.

-In 2009, WAND became the first station in the market to air a half-hour newscast on weekday afternoons at 4:30.
-This was made possible due to the cancellation of Deal or No Deal.
-WAND immediately aired its 5 p.m. newscast making a full hour of local news.
-In July 2011, WAND moved its 4:30 p.m. show up to 4 and moved Jeopardy! back to its original spot at 4:30.
 On January 27, 2014, WAND expanded its weekday noon broadcast to one hour.
-2018 saw the introduction of weekend morning newscasts.
+Weekend morning newscasts were introduced in 2018.